 I was going to turn our Sunday lamb leftovers into a spicy rice dish until I mentioned it to Him Outdoors and realised how underwhelmed he was.
 It’s a good recipe but I’ve probably cooked it once too often.
 So as it’s National Curry Week I had a re-think.

 You can use this basic sauce to cook meat, fish or vegetables.
-And of course you’re not obliged to use leftovers: fresh meat works equally well (either use a tender cut or increase the cooking time).
+And of course you’re not obliged to use leftovers: fresh meat works equally well (brown it first and either use a tender cut or increase the cooking time).
 These quantities should serve two very generously, three easily and four if you pair it with something like this Goan cauliflower curry.

 2 large onions, peeled and chopped